 Some of the Burrey family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Burrey family to the New World and Oceana
+Migration of the Burrey family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Burrey or a variant listed above: Anthony Burroes, who arrived in Virginia in 1617, three years before the "Mayflower."
 John Burrowes and his wife Bridget, who came to Virginia in 1620.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.